A year on, horrific Grenfell Tower fire haunts Britain

 Flowers, candles, and well-worn teddy bears that were left in memory of the dead are tended by local volunteers.
 A note from Prime Minister Theresa May, attached to a wreath of white roses, promises: "They will never be forgotten."

-The fire broke out shortly before 1 a.m. on June 14, 2017 in the kitchen of Behailu Kebede's fourth-floor apartment.
-Kebede woke the neighbors on his floor and called firefighters, who soon arrived.
+The fire broke out shortly before 1am on June 14, 2017, in the kitchen of Behailu Kebede's fourth-floor apartment.
+Kebede woke the neighbours on his floor and called firefighters, who soon arrived.

 Rania Ibrahim, who died with her two young daughters on the 23rd floor, broadcast her final hours of fear and prayers on Facebook.
 Mohamed Amied Neda, 57, who had fled the Taliban in Afghanistan to build a life in Britain, left a voice message for his family: "Goodbye, we are leaving this world now, goodbye.
 I hope I haven't disappointed you.
 Goodbye to all."